top of page

 In summary, relational mobility is a socio-ecological framework that helps to understand how the structure of social environments shapes behavior and psychology across cultures and social environments.
 By highlighting the role of relationship opportunities in shaping adaptive social strategies, the concept bridges individual psychology with broader ecological and cultural contexts.
 As research continues to expand across diverse regions and domains, research on relational mobility and related socio-ecological (Oishi, 2014) approaches can help to deepen our understanding of human social behavior within and across human societies.

 Author(s) and Reviewer(s): Prepared by Joanna Schug, PhD., and Richard Homenya.
+Reviewed by Liman Li, PhD., and Kosuke Takemura, PhD.
+Please direct suggestions and feedback to Dr. Schug (jschug@wm.edu).

 References

 Adams, G. (2005).
-The Cultural grounding of personal relationship: Enemyship in North American and West African worlds.
+The cultural grounding of personal relationship: Enemyship in North American and West African worlds.
 Journal of Personality and Social Psychology, 88(6), 948–968. https://doi.org/10.1037/0022-3514.88.6.948

 Adams, G., & Plaut, V. C. (2003).
 The cultural grounding of personal relationship: Friendship in North American and West African worlds.
 Personal Relationships, 10(3), 333–347. https://doi.org/10.1111/1475-6811.00053

 Albalawi, A. S., Naugton, S., Elayan, B. M., & Sleimi, M. T. (2019).
-Perceived organizational support, alternative job opportunity, organizational commitment, job satisfaction and turnover intention: A Moderated-mediated Model.
+Perceived organizational support, alternative job opportunity, organizational commitment, job satisfaction and turnover intention: A moderated-mediated model.
 Organizacija, 52(4), 310–324. https://doi.org/10.2478/orga-2019-0019

 Chen, J., Chiu, C., & Chan, S. F. (2009).
 The cultural effects of job mobility and the belief in a fixed world: Evidence from performance forecast.
 Journal of Personality and Social Psychology, 97(5), 851–865. https://doi.org/10.1037/a0015950